Cinnamon Roll Casserole (Easy Breakfast Bake Recipe)

 If you’d like to add some protein in the mix, consider making this delicious egg casserole, this Turkey and Egg Sandwich, or a pan of fluffy scrambled eggs.
 For a drink, add this Strawberry Pineapple Smoothie.

 I think this sweet breakfast casserole is best when it’s warm (not hot) with extra maple syrup for drizzling!
-Or you can top each slice of casserole with sliced fruit or berries.
+Or you can top each slice of casserole with sliced strawberries and blueberries.

 Cover the baking dish with plastic wrap or aluminum foil or store in an airtight container.
 Keep at room temperature for up to 2 days.
 It will still be good to eat for a few more days but may go a bit stale!